fpdavis/Nibbler-Twisted-Tale/README.md

 	* Incorporate Benchmark into Messagelog
 * Improve Pause/Menu User Process/Optioning
 * Apply dark theme to menu
-* Initializations are a bit clunky and should be improved
 * Enhance description
 * Better mouse controls - The mouse is currently just a "suggestion" as to which direction to go for Nibbler
 * Joystick support